Last prophet: Christianity

-The Iglesia ni Cristo, an independent, nontrinitarian Christian religion based in the Philippines, professes that founder and first Executive Minister Felix Manalo was the last messenger sent by God to reestablish the original church founded by Jesus.

-Gnosticism
+The book of Revelation in the very last days during the Tribulation period states that two prophets, (many believe one to be Elijah because of the book of Malachi stating his return at the end), will return to earth and inform the world of what's happening and pour out some of God's judgments.

+Mandaeism

 In Mandaeism, John the Baptist is the greatest and final prophet.

-Mani, founder of the Persian faith Manichaeism, also claimed to be the Seal of the Prophets and the last prophet.
+Manichaeism

+In Manichaeism, the founder Mani is believed by adherents of the faith to be the last and final prophet after a long succession of religious figures, including Zoroaster, the Gautama Buddha and Jesus Christ.
+According to Al-Biruni, a 10th-century Iranian scholar, Mani claimed to be the Paraclete promised in the New Testament and the Last Prophet.

 Islam

 The phrase Khatamu ’n-Nabiyyīn ("Seal of the Prophets") is a title used in the Quran to designate the Islamic prophet Muhammad.
-It is generally regarded to mean that Muhammad is the last of the prophets sent by God.
+It is generally regarded and believed to mean that Muhammad is the last of the prophets sent by God.

-Dharmic religions
+Indian religions

 Hinduism

 In Hinduism, the history of mankind is described in four religious (dharmic) ages (yugas), which depict a gradual decline in religious activities, only to be renewed at the end to start a new cycle of the four ages.
 At the end of the Kali Yuga, the current and last age in a cycle, Kalki, the tenth avatar of Vishnu, is prophesied to appear to punish the wicked, reward the good, and inaugurate the Satya Yuga of the next cycle.
 Kalki is the last avatar in the current cycle.